-Many observers would classify our software, the FreeBalance Accountability Suite, as Enterprise Resource Planning (ERP) for government.
+Many observers would classify our software, the FreeBalance Accountability Suite™, as Enterprise Resource Planning (ERP) for government.
 Some people are quite surprised that we do not consider our applications to be ERP.
 Yet, we doggedly persist in calling it Government Resource Planning (GRP).
 Our use of the GRP term is used as differentiation on one hand by invoking a familiar concept of “resource planning” yet with some differentiation.
-But, how ERPish is our software?
+But, how ERP-ish is FreeBalance’s software?

 - Almost all ERP descriptions describe “enterprise” as related to the private sector.
 This is the most common understanding of the concept, although any “organization” could be considered an “enterprise” in some way.
 There is also an understanding of “enterprise-class” as related to larger organizations although there is an ERP mid-market and so-called ERP for SMEs.
 It is generally agreed that the ERP software footprint includes private sector business functionality.

 - Act as the system of record for financial transactions.

 - Assessment: FreeBalance software operates as the system of record in government organizations.

 - Was redefined ERP by Gartner in 2000 as ERP II to include front office functions such as CRM.